evanwill/_drafts/_notes/github-actions2.md

 - [peaceiris/actions-gh-pages@v3](https://github.com/peaceiris/actions-gh-pages) takes the output and commits it to the `gh-pages` branch.

 Once set up in the repository, the action will run immediately.
-In theory GitHub Pages should activate automatically, however, I found it necessary to active manually.
+In theory GitHub Pages should activate automatically, however, I found it necessary to activate manually.
 Go to the repository Settings, scroll down to the GitHub Pages section, select "gh-pages" branch, and save.

 The Actions tab of the repository provides detailed progress for your workflow, so if something goes wrong it is a bit easier to debug than default GitHub Pages.